wolny/pytorch-3dunet/README.md

 citation = {eLife 2020;9:e57613},
 doi = {10.7554/eLife.57613},
 url = {https://doi.org/10.7554/eLife.57613},
-abstract = {Quantitative analysis of plant and animal morphogenesis requires accurate segmentation of individual cells in volumetric images of growing organs.
-In the last years, deep learning has provided robust automated algorithms that approach human performance, with applications to bio-image analysis now starting to emerge.
-Here, we present PlantSeg, a pipeline for volumetric segmentation of plant tissues into cells.
-PlantSeg employs a convolutional neural network to predict cell boundaries and graph partitioning to segment cells based on the neural network predictions.
-PlantSeg was trained on fixed and live plant organs imaged with confocal and light sheet microscopes.
-PlantSeg delivers accurate results and generalizes well across different tissues, scales, acquisition settings even on non plant samples.
-We present results of PlantSeg applications in diverse developmental contexts.
-PlantSeg is free and open-source, with both a command line and a user-friendly graphical interface.}, keywords = {instance segmentation, cell segmentation, deep learning, image analysis}, journal = {eLife}, issn = {2050-084X},
+keywords = {instance segmentation, cell segmentation, deep learning, image analysis}, journal = {eLife}, issn = {2050-084X},